aramis-lab/clinica/docs/Converters/UKBtoBIDS.md

 The imaging data can be downloaded and extracted using [this tutorial](https://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.3.pdf).
 The clinical data can be extracted using the information from [this repository](https://github.com/kenhanscombe/ukbtools).

-Be careful, the file `clinical_data.tsv` needs to contain the following informations about the subject: sex, year of birth, age at recruitment, age at sessions.
+Be careful, the file `clinical_data.csv` needs to contain the following informations about the subject: sex, year of birth, age at recruitment, age at sessions (there are two columns as there are two imaging sessions).
+The names of the columns should be kept as they are when downloaded using `ukbconv` using options `csv`.

 ## Supported modalities